rich-context-competition/rich-context-book-2019/combined_chapters/chap09.md

 -   be self-repairing, i.e., be able to update previous extraction results based on insights gathered from new content;

--   be weakly supervised by humans, who would assist in correcting wrong hypotheses;
+-   be weakly supervised by humans (e.g. authors of publications), who would assist in correcting wrong hypotheses, thereby leveraging semi-supervised learning;

 -   provide standardized access via W3C Standards such as SPARQL.